-Members of the Plan who have money purchase benefits which derive from individual benefit augmentations and who do not make an explicit choice regarding the investment of their funds will be invested in the default strategy arrangement chosen by the Trustee with the advice of their Investment Consultant.
+Members of the Plan who have money purchase benefits which derive from individual benefit augmentations and who do not make an explicit choice regarding the investment of their funds will be invested in the default strategy arrangement chosen by the Trustee with the advice of its Investment Consultant.

-The default arrangement is the Standard Life At Retirement (Multi Asset Universal) Pension Fund which invests in actively managed underlying funds, which hold a range of different asset classes including equity (38%), bonds (56%), property (5%) and cash (1%).
+The default arrangement is the Standard Life At Retirement (Multi Asset Universal) Pension Fund which invests in actively managed underlying funds, which hold a range of different asset classes.
 The default strategy has the following objectives;